Website Accessibility Audit: All You Need to Know

 This way, you benefit from both cost savings and professional expertise.

-What to Look For During Accessibility Audits
+What to Look for During Accessibility Audits

 So, what exactly should you focus on?
 Let’s dive into the key areas that need your attention.